Sustainable Practices at Anthony’s Key Resort

 The new solar field is one of the first things guests see when driving into the property.
 The panels are installed in what was once AKR’s paved tennis courts that have not been in use since the late 1980s.
 The old tennis courts served as the perfect location for mounting the solar panels, as it’s location is near the resort, large, and the majority of the area was clear of vegetation.
 This new solar system will be the largest privately-owned solar installation in the Western Caribbean, with an annual energy production of 534,000 kWh and a reduction of 378 metric tons of CO2.

-In 2017, with the Roatan Institute for Marine Sciences, we implemented our coral nursery program.
+In 2016, along with the Roatan Institute for Marine Sciences, we implemented the coral nursery program.
 With the help of some incredible guests, we have been able to “rehome” corals that had been broken or fragmented naturally using artificial coral trees.
 Already, we’ve seen the fragments more than triple in size, creating new and healthy coral structures.
 These structures are maintained by visiting university groups and volunteer guests, giving our coral trees the best chance to thrive and grow.
 We also offer a course focused on coral reef conservation, which educates guests on the complexity of these habitats and how anyone can help conserve these vital systems.

 Project Aware Certification